Tchaiku/Tchaiku.github.io/content/posts/Thm-env.md

 showToc: true
 tags:
 # - first
-title: 'Donaldson'
-summary: |
-  This paper is a survey of some recent developments in the area described by the title, and follows the lines of the author’s lecture in the 2015 Harvard Current Developments in Mathematics meeting.
-The main focus of the paper is on the Yau conjecture relating the existence of Kähler-Einstein metrics on Fano manifolds to K-stability.
-We discuss four different proofs of this, by different authors, which have appeared over the past few years.
-These involve an interesting variety of approaches and draw on techniques from different fields.
+summary: On the Doe conjecture relating the existence of Alpha-beta metrics on Nuno manifolds to L-stability.
 author:
-- Simon Donaldson
+- John Doe
 date: 2024-07-16
-title: Kähler-Einstein metrics and algebraic geometry
+title: Customizing theorem-like blocks for academic purpose in Hugo
 ---

+{{< notice note >}}
+This article below is only for showcasing the features of the *thm-environments* in progress over `hugo-notice`.
+The math presented here is segmented from several math papers and as a whole it should make no sense from the end of current sentence on.
+{{< /notice >}}

 ## Introduction

-{{< notice tip >}}
-This is a very good tip.
-{{< /notice >}}

 With these definitions in place we can state the main definition of this section.